-Many SJSU ENVS graduates go on to successful environmentally-focused careers in public administration, teaching, and the private sector.
-ENVS graduates earn good money!
-Two years after graduation, our salaries are about $60k/year, at 5 and 10 years out, they are approximately $75k and $90k, respectively.
-Based on a 2021 Department survey, 60-88% of grads obtain jobs in the environmental field and 90-95% are in environmental or other skilled career paths such as tech, education, or healthcare.
+Many SJSU ENVS graduates continue pursuing successful environmentally-focused careers in public administration, teaching, and the private sector.
+Based on a 2022 Department survey, 60-88% of grads obtain jobs in the environmental field, and 90-95% are in environmental or other skilled career paths such as tech, education, or healthcare.

-"All We Can Save: Truth, Courage, and Solutions for the Climate Crisis" is SJSU's Campus Reading book for the fall 2022 incoming class of first-year students.
+"All We Can Save: Truth, Courage, and Solutions for the Climate Crisis" is SJSU's Campus Reading book in 2022-2023 school year.
 All We Can Save is a collection of essays, poetry, and art that serves as “both a balm and a guide for knowing and holding what has been done to the world, while summoning truth, courage, and solutions, to turn away from the brink and toward life-giving possibility.”